projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-overview.rst

 :numref:`overview-arch1.0` shows the architecture of ACRN 1.0 together with the IC VM and Service VM.
 As shown, the Service VM owns most of platform devices and provides I/O mediation to VMs.
-Some of the PCIe devices function as a pass-through mode to User VMs according to VM configuration.
+Some of the PCIe devices function as a passthrough mode to User VMs according to VM configuration.
 In addition, the Service VM could run the IC applications and HV helper applications such as the Device Model, VM manager, etc. where the VM manager is responsible for VM start/stop/pause, virtual CPU pause/resume, etc.